1. Knowledge Base

 Select the Consolidated? checkbox against the desired matters.

-Note: If you created any drafts for the client before these changes were made, you will need to postpone and recreate the draft in order to update the client invoice to consolidated.
+Note: If you created any drafts for the client before these changes were made, you must delete and create the draft again to update the client invoice to consolidate.

 Back-to-top